AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark

 \section{Conclusion}

 In this paper, we first introduce~\model, a efficient video detailed captioner based on large multimodal model.
 By leveraging the token merging strategy, we significantly reduce the computational overhead without compromising performance.
 We also present~\benchmark, a novel video detailed captioning benchmark designed to evaluate comprehensive and coherent textual descriptions of video content.
 For better evaluating, We propose~\metric~, a new LLM-assisted metric with divide-and-conquer strategy.
 Our extensive evaluation on various video and image captioning benchmarks demonstrated that~\model~achieves competitive results, even outperforming state-of-the-art models in some tasks.
 We also conduct thorough ablation studies to validate the effectiveness of token merging and other aspects of our model.
 We found that the current model performs poorly in terms of the trade-off between performance and the scale of input tokens.
 Additionally, there is still room for improvement in camera handling and detailed captioning.
-We hope that~\benchmark~can bring new insights to the video detailed captioning task.